IlyaLab/gssnng/README.md

-# nnggss
+# gssnng
-Nearest Neighbor Graph Gene Set Scoring (nnggss) for Single Cell RNA-seq (scRNA-seq)
+Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq)

 Works with AnnDatas processed with scanpy.